What do you mean is it a different Trump doing this speech?

 The consultant and his team goes out and surveys people and then tells the candidate what he should say.

-And you end up with somebody who doesn't instinctively know what to do and doesn't doesn't uh feel comfortable being who they are.
+And you end up with somebody who doesn't instinctively know what to do and doesn't feel comfortable being who they are.

-And somebody who can come along and do all of that, be who they are, uh is gonna just shine in comparison.
+And somebody who can come along and do all of that, be who they are, is going to just shine in comparison.

 Think back to Jeb Bush.

-How many times during those days in in uh say August and September, even in a debate or in a campaign stuff, you would hear Jeb start explaining why he should be elected, and you look and you scratched your head and say, what in the world is he talking about?
+How many times during those days in, say, August of September, even in a debate or at a campaign stop, you would hear Jeb start explaining why he should be elected, and you looked and you scratched your head and said, what in the world is he talking about?

-He might have been talking about he's proven conservative leadership, and I have balanced budgets, and I have cut taxes in X number of years as governor, and I did.
+He might have been talking about he's proven conservative leadership and I have balanced budgets and I have cut taxes in X number of years as governor and I did and Even I will look at it.

 This is not a resume election.

-But they had 115 million dollars to push that campaign.
+But they had $115 million to push that campaign.

-They had a consultancy team that put together all these things that Jeb should go out and say, and then every debate, yeah, Jeb's gonna, he's gonna take the gloves off this debate, he's gonna come out, he's gonna come out fire it.
+They had a consultancy team that put together all these things that Jeb should go out and say.

 It had no prayer working, whatever it was.